orstendium/react-golang-full-stack/README.md

     ```

 Above, we have modified editor configurations.
 Alternatively, this can be configured at the project level by following [this article](https://medium.com/@netczuk/your-last-eslint-config-9e35bace2f99).

+#### Note

+The npm scripts in package.json for running the backend aren't cross-platform.
+As it's currently set, the backend will start on Linux.
+If you wish to use on Windows, remove the './' from './backend' in the start and backend script commands.
+I haven't found a solution for a single cross-platform compatibile command yet.